 Syncona is a leading FTSE250 company focused on investing in and building global leaders in life science.
-Our vision is to deliver transformational treatments to patients in truly innovative areas of healthcare, while generating attractive returns for shareholders.
+Our vision is to deliver transformational treatments to patients in truly innovative areas of healthcare while generating attractive returns for shareholders.
 Our current investment portfolio consists of seven high quality investee companies in life science and a leading range of fund investments.

-Syncona is aligned with two of the premium charitable funders in UK science, the Wellcome Trust, original founder of Syncona’s life science arm, and Cancer Research UK, both of which are significant shareholders in Syncona.
-We make a significant donation of 0.3% of Net Asset Value to a range of charities each year.
+Syncona is aligned with two of the premium charitable funders in UK science, The Wellcome Trust, original founder of Syncona, and Cancer Research UK, both of which are significant shareholders in our business.
+We make a donation of 0.3% of Net Asset Value to a range of charities each year.

 Our unique hybrid structure enables us to take a long term approach and to support our companies as they grow and succeed.

 Syncona was formed in December 2016, when BACIT (formerly Battle Against Cancer Investment Trust) acquired Syncona Partners LLP to form an investment company valued at more than £850 million.

 Syncona Partners LLP was founded as an independent subsidiary of the Wellcome Trust in September 2012 with evergreen capital of £200 million, later expanded to £250 million.
 Wellcome created Syncona in response to the lack of patient capital in life science in the United Kingdom, with a long-term vision of building sustainable life-science businesses around highly-innovative academic science.
 By December 2016 Syncona had helped to create and invested in seven life science businesses, which remain in Syncona’s life science portfolio.
 Wellcome is a significant shareholder in the new vehicle.